ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

     ModuleNotFoundError: No module named 'pyvista'

-In that case, simply install PyVista with:
+In that case, simply install `PyVista <https://pyvista.org/>`_` with this command:

 .. code-block:: default

     pip install pyvista

-Another option is to install PyVista along PyDPF-Core.
+Another option is to install PyVista along with PyDPF-Core.
 For more information, see :ref:`Install with plotting capabilities<target_to_install_with_plotting_capabilities>`

 Performance issues